5afe/safe/specs/receive_funds/02_user_interface.rst

 Receive funds - Copied address
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Toast / indicationj that an address was copied.
+- Toast / indication that an address was copied.

 .. raw:: html